mansipriya/GettingAndCleaningData/code_book.md

 * "fBodyBodyAccJerkMag-std()"
 * "fBodyBodyGyroMag-mean()"
 * "fBodyBodyGyroMag-std()"
-v"fBodyBodyGyroJerkMag-mean()"
+* "fBodyBodyGyroJerkMag-mean()"
 * "fBodyBodyGyroJerkMag-std()"
-variable units
+### variable units
-Activity variable is factor type.
-Subject variable is integer type.
-All the other variables are numeric type.
+* Activity variable is factor type.
+* Subject variable is integer type.
+* All the other variables are numeric type.